youssef3332-a11y/Dining-_Philosophers_Problem/README.md

 # Dining Philosophers Problem

 This project is an implementation of the Dining Philosophers Problem using C. The solution aims to avoid deadlock and ensure all philosophers can eat.
+The entire project report is in the PDF file named

 # User Manual
 the project contains the following files: